Rain Barrel & Compost Bin Distribution Event

 Rain Barrels 101 Training Video:

-The University of Oklahoma's Water Survey and the Central Oklahoma Stormwater Alliance (COSWA) have created a YouTube video of their Rain Barrel 101 Workshop for homeowners who have purchased rain barrels from Upcycle Products.
-Please join community volunteer, Amanda Nairn, as she walks you through the ins-and-outs of rain barrels, including installation and maintenance, and discusses the many benefits rain barrels can provide to your home and community!
+The University of Oklahoma's Water Survey (OWS) and the Central Oklahoma Stormwater Alliance (COSWA) have created a YouTube video of their Rain Barrel 101 Workshop for homeowners.
+Please join community volunteer, Amanda Nairn, as she walks you through the ins-and-outs of owning a rain barrel, including installation and maintenance, and the many benefits rain barrels can provide to your home and community!